VladMoticica/AccesaCodingChallenge/README.md

-Go to "master" tab for detailed README and code.
+Go to "master" branch for detailed README and code.